The Orlik-Terao algebra and 2-formality: Introduction

 \begin{small}

 \end{small} while the quadratic $\ot$ algebra of $\mathcal A_2$ has betti diagram:

 \begin{small}

 \end{small} \end{exm} This paper is motivated by the question raised by the previous example: ``Is 2-formality determined by the quadratic $\ot$ algebra?''
-Our main result is: .1in {\bf Theorem}: Let $\mathcal A$ be an arrangement of $d$ hyperplanes of rank $n$. $\mathcal A$ is 2-formal if and only if $codim(I_2)=d-n$.
+Our main result is: .1in {\bf Theorem}: Let $\mathcal A$ be an arrangement of $d$ hyperplanes of rank $n$. $\mathcal A$ is 2-formal if and only if $V(I_2)\cap (\mathbb{C}^*)^{d-1}$ has codimension $d-n$.

-As noted, the class of 2-formal arrangements is quite large, and includes free arrangements, $K(\pi,1)$ arrangements, and arrangements with quadratic Orlik-Solomon ideal.
-The previous theorem gives necessary and sufficient conditions for 2-formality in terms of the Orlik-Terao algebra.
-We close the introduction with several examples. \begin{defn} Let $G$ be a simple graph on $\nu$ vertices, with edge-set $\mathsf{E}$, and let $\A_{G}=\{z_i-z_j=0\mid (i,j)\in \mathsf{E} \}$ be the corresponding arrangement in $\C^{\nu}$. \end{defn} For a graphic arrangement $\A_G$ it is obvious that $d = |\mathsf{E}|$, and easy to show that $\rank \A_G = \nu -1$.
+The class of 2-formal arrangements is quite large, and includes free arrangements, $K(\pi,1)$ arrangements, and arrangements with quadratic Orlik-Solomon ideal.
+We show below that if $\codim(I_2) = d-n$, then $\A$ is 2-formal.
+Le-Mohammadi point out in \cite{LM} that for the converse, it is necessary to saturate. \begin{defn} Let $G$ be a simple graph on $\nu$ vertices, with edge-set $\mathsf{E}$, and let $\A_{G}=\{z_i-z_j=0\mid (i,j)\in \mathsf{E} \}$ be the corresponding arrangement in $\C^{\nu}$. \end{defn} For a graphic arrangement $\A_G$ it is obvious that $d = |\mathsf{E}|$, and easy to show that $\rank \A_G = \nu -1$.
 In \cite{t}, Tohaneanu showed that a graphic arrangement $\A_{G}$ is 2-formal exactly when $H_1(\Delta_G) = 0$, where $\Delta_G$ is the clique complex of $G$--a simplicial complex, whose $i$-faces correspond to induced complete subgraphs on $i+1$ vertices.

 \begin{exm} The clique complex for $G$ as in Figure~2 consists of the four triangles (and all vertices and edges).
 Clearly $H_i(\Delta_G)=0$ for all $i\ge 1$, so $\A_G$ is 2-formal.

 The graded betti numbers of $\ot$ are \begin{small}